 The DEIA committee met every 2nd and 4th Wednesday throughout the Fall 2022 and Spring 2023 semesters.
 Committee members learned to use the Student Equity Data Dashboards and had the opportunity to request and discuss additional data provided by the Senior Research Analyst-Equity.
 A retreat was also held on March 3, 2023.
 The committee was split into five (5) subgroups.
 Each subgroup addressed one of the metrics and at least one DI group based on data analyses that supports a student group with the most disproportionate impact.
-The campus also had the opportunity to submit information on equity initiatives through a questionnaire link where they were able to submit program information.
+The campus also had the opportunity to submit information on current equity initiatives through questionnaire link where they were able to submit program information.
 Please refer to Appendix II for questionnaire submissions.
+The DEIA committee gathered feedback on a draft of this plan by hosting equity walks in Fall 2023, sharing the plan with governance committees and campus groups, and through a form where feedback could be submitted online.
+The five DEIA committee subgroups used the feedback collected to update and revise the Internal Student Equity Plan.